 This cultivated conclave was place seated by white-coated hotel waiters to wicker chairs and banquet tables with red and gold bunting, sterling silverware holding down the white linen cloths.
 Each name-carded table featured matching red/gold napkins and carafes of Napa chardonnay, to either side of Sierra ’49er goldigger sculptures in multicolored ice.
 The Japanese lanterns were a delicious, if not ironic touch, but nowhere near as captivating as the off-Julliard string ensemble atop an adjacent open slab stage.

 Garnishing everything were brilliant sprays of hibiscus, mums, tulips and flaming camellia.
 But foremost on the agenda were mammoth trays of canapés, watercress, meaty finger sandwiches and frosted shortbread along the low perimeter fences, along with candle-heated tureens of bisque and consommé.
-Bounty, beauty and the feast—all in one comely garden party, for the better, more generous of intentions…if not for the taking.
+Bounty, beauty and the feast—all in one comely garden party, for the better, more generous of intentions…not to mention for the taking.
 Guhwroog, guhwroog, guhwroog…

 “Thatta tune, momma,” sidled up a couple of Square pegs, smacking their grizzly lips at this culinary score, one a shirtless biker cast-off in cutoffs and a black leather vest who’d stormed over my way, just beneath an onstage violoncello.
 “Looky there, cold cuts…heinous spread, ain’t it?
-Damn sight better’n St. Anthony or Tinus Thrall’s…whole scads better’n Jimmy Jones’…”
+Ferget St. Anthony’s…even whole fuckin’ better’n Jimmy Jones’…”

-Wasn’t long before it was high tea time in every camp and crevice of Union Square, virtually its entire derelict, marble-loose menagerie rolling toward society’s corner, successive waves of rag-clad depravity whooping and snorting and picking, nibbling at the catered platters like mice in a midnight panty, others liberating entire lazy susans, salad tumblers and carafes.
-These raiding hordes took the matrons by oyster shell-shocked surprise, upsetting tables and dessert carts, scarfing off with hands full of delectable spoils, some scatting back for seconds and thirds.
+Wasn’t long before it was high tea time in every camp and crevice of Union Square, virtually its entire derelict, marble-loose menagerie rolling toward society’s corner, successive waves of rag-clad depravity whooping and snorting and picking, nibbling at the catered platters, others liberating entire lazy susans, salad tumblers and carafes.
+These raiding hordes took the matrons by oyster shell-shocked surprise, upsetting tables and dessert carts, making off with hands full of delectable spoils, some scatting back for seconds and thirds.

-“I declare, this will not do—not do at all.
+“This will simply not do—not do at all.
 And we’ll have no more of it,” Madame Chairman gasped, wiping wine from her jowls and silk campshirt blouse, straightening her cloche hat while seeking to rally her panicked conclave, these mortified daughters and granddaughters of The City’s founding fathers and others so pedigreed.
 “Ladies, time has come we must draw strength from our heritage.
 We shall summon the resolve of our forebearers, take sustenance from our unyielding pioneer stock!”

 “Don’t havta do nuthin’, honey,” shouted a grabby, sleeping bag-wrapped squatter.
 “Just keep servin’ up the lunchmeat…ain’t ate ina week…”

 With that, the St. Francis Society rose en unison and indignantly stood their ground, tossing fromage plates, hors d’oeuvres, ambrosia and whole ice buckets of wine and ice water at these motley marauders, as if to keep the vermin at bay at least until some of Chief Gain’s powder blue patrol cars might bother to arrive.
 What followed wasn’t pretty; backlash never was.
 Union Square deadbeats and marginal denizens gave as good as they’d already gotten, however, chucking as if both sides had just taken in that new Belushi frat movie.
-I just remained aside the unstrung ensemble stage; really, what did these society bags and dirtbags mean to me anyhow?
-Still, my armpits juiced up at the sociological sight, never having been party to such a spectacle before.
+I just remained aside, my armpits juiced up at the sociological sight, never having been party to such a spectacle before.
 Witness the empirical and sector theory potential of such status and role conflict, I reasoned—the Gemeinschaft-to-Gesellschafting regression of it all—while kept at clinical distance, as it were.
 In that respect, it couldn’t get much better than this.

 “Honest to God, what’s our city coming to,” muttered a seasoned, platter-juggling waiter on his way back over to the hotel, white coat splattered with bisque and wine.
 “Something must be done…”

-“Really, something’s gotta be done, alright…” Which was about all I could come up with at the moment, while qualitative scoring the canapé trays.
+“And vice versa…” Which was about all I could come up with at the moment without tipping my alien hand—otherwise quantative scoring the canapé trays.